Skip to content

 What is Chapultepec Castle?

-Chapultepec Castle is often described as the only royal castle in North America that actually housed European monarchs.
-Today it serves as the National Museum of History, one of the most important historical museums in Mexico.
+Chapultepec Castle (Castillo de Chapultepec) is often described as the only royal castle in North America that actually housed European monarchs.
+Known formally as the Museo Nacional de Historia, the castle today serves as one of the most important historical museums in Mexico.

 The castle sits on Chapultepec Hill, a location that has been culturally significant for centuries.
 The name "Chapultepec" comes from the Nahuatl language and roughly translates to "hill of the grasshopper."